Frank705/yogacompass/index.md

 ## Welcome to the yoga online technique navigator
 The free course plan optimizer from yogacompass.org is for yoga teachers and self-practitioners.
-Several yoga techniques have to be sequenced properly, to reflect the ageless spirit of yoga in a modern class format.
-Yoga increases the life force and this can be abused, if single yoga techniques are practiced without following ethical principles.
+Several yoga techniques require sophisticated sequences, to reflect the timeless wisdom of yoga in a modern course format.
+Yoga increases the life forces and these can be abused, if single yoga techniques are practiced without following ethical principles.

 ### Content List
 * [Table of contents](https://www.yogacompass.org#table-of-contents)